COMMENT: Will the US launch large scale war against Iran following the assassination of Qasem Soleimani

 -

-Fuad Shahbazov is a Senior Research Analyst at the Center for Strategic Communication in Baku
+Fuad Shahbazov is an independent analyst in Baku